sundar7D0/AI_pal/README.md

 # GPTpal
-Connect your data (from gdrive) with langchain through a streamline app!
+Interface to connect data sources to langchain in a streamlit app!